MHausOnline/web_usability_tutorial/README.md

 # web_usability_tutorial
-This is the code to the ai agent tutorial on neverstudio.de.
+This is the code to the web agent tutorial on neverstudio.de.
+The file js_parser.js is the JS-based html parser from the tutorial.
+Demo.py is the Python code from the tutorial.